-The Basle Committee on Banking Supervision (2001 and 2002) addresses this aspect in the tentative regulatory treatment stipulated in Basle Consultative Paper on Securitisation (see section 9), which discusses the two broad types of securitisation structures separately in two sections of its new proposal for revision and augmentation of the Basle Accord of 1988, and the Second Work ing Paper on the Treatment of A seet-Back ed Securitisations.
-The schematic illustration of the contractual and financial relationships involved in the completion of a CLO transaction (see for instance
+The Basle Committee on Banking Supervision (2001 and 2002) addresses this aspect in the tentative regulatory treatment stipulated in Basle Consultative Paper on Securitisation (see section

-Fig. 8 and
+9),33 which discusses the two broad types of securitisation structures separately in two sections of its new proposal for revision and augmentation of the Basle Accord of 1988, and the Second Working Paper on the Treatment of Asset-Backed Securitisation.
+The schematic illustration of the contractual and financial relationships involved in the completion of a CLO transaction (see for instance Figs. 8 and 9 below) highlights the properties of loan securitisation, on the one hand, and aids understanding of the distinct features of conventional and synthetic transactions, on the other hand.